 If you’re already on holiday when the country you’re in is added to the red list, this could cost £1,750 – the current cost of hotel quarantine.
 You may be able to return home early to avoid having to quarantine, but airfares are likely to be in high demand and very expensive.

 Like with travel corridors last year, the government has said countries will be moved in and out of different colours.
-However, to make it easier to predict, they have added a ‘Green Watchlist’ this year, which means these countries are at risk of moving into an amber rating.
-There are no details available yet on how much notice holidaymakers will be given before a colour change.
+However, countries will be reviewed every three weeks, instead of weekly, to reduce disruption.
+To make it easier to predict, the government has also added a ‘Green Watchlist’ this year, which means these countries are at risk of moving into an amber rating at the next review.

 Read our traffic light Q&A for more on the risks of the system.